lando/lando/examples/platformsh-kitchensink/README.md

 In particular its designed to test all the services, application containers, relationship and various multiapp setups.

+Here are some general guidelines for adding and testing a services:

+### 1. Add the service

+Add a service to `.platform/services.yaml`.
+Try to use one of the more complex configurations from the platform.sh docs.

+### 2. Update the application config

+Add any needed `extensions` or `relationships` to the applications, currently just `php`, in `.platform.yaml/applications.yaml`.

+### 3. Add a testing script

+Add a script that tests the service from the given application eg `php/web/redis.php` for the `php` application.
+The testing scripts here are taken almost verbatim from the platform.sh docs.
+For example: https://docs.platform.sh/configuration/services/redis.html#usage-example.

+### 4. Add tests below

+There is a repeatable pattern for application containers and services below.
+Generally these should include things like:

+1. Is it runnning the right version?
+2. Can I connect to it using the `lando <RELATIONSHIPNAME>` command?
+3. Is its custom configuration being set correctly?
+4. Does its data persist across a rebuild if needed?
+5. Can I connect to it from a given application container?
+6. Can I pull/push the relationship?

 Start up tests
 --------------